After a few posts dedicated to Digispark, let’s see how to program this small development board with the Arduino IDE.

 In the board type, we choose Digispark (Default - 16.5 Mhz).

 Here comes an important difference compared to conventional Arduino models.
-We have to start the upload with the Digispark disconnected.
+We must start the upload with the Digispark disconnected.
 Therefore, we do not choose the COM port.

-Click on upload program.
-After the compilation, the Arduino environment informs us that we have 60 seconds to plug in the board.
+We click on upload.
+After compilation, the Arduino environment informs us that we have 60 seconds to plug in the board.

-Connect the Digispark and, if everything has gone correctly, we will see that the upload is finished and the LED on the board starts blinking.
+We connect the Digispark and, if everything has gone correctly, we will see that the upload finishes and the board’s LED starts blinking.